 Let’s take a closer look at 10 of the most haunted places in Denver:

 What most people do not enjoy is going to a park that was actually once a cemetery.
-The Cheesman Park is exactly that.
-At one time the Cheesman Park served as a burial ground, though intended for everyone, it ended up being a cemetery for the poor, diseased, and outlaws.
+Cheesman Park is exactly that.
+At one time, the Cheesman Park served as a burial ground.
+Though intended for everyone, it ended up being a cemetery for the poor, diseased, and outlaws.

-The cemetery was transformed into a park, when people stopped caring for the cemetery.
-It is believed that the spirits and ghosts of the estimated 2,000 bodies, still buried at the location haunt the place.
-People living near the park claim to have seen, ghosts that look sad and confused.
+The cemetery was transformed into a park when people stopped caring for the cemetery.
+It is believed that the spirits and ghosts of the estimated 2,000 bodies still buried at the location haunt the place.
+Those living near the park claim to have seen ghosts that look sad and confused.

 People who spend time at the park hear whispering, moaning, while others feel an overall sense of dread or sadness.

 John Mouat was a lumber baron in Denver in 1890.
 Mouat and his team built 200 buildings, as well as a stunning home for himself.
 From 1890 to the 1970s, many people lived in the home after Mouat.